A case of mistaken identity that continues to be repeated

 Edward COUCH

-– Signs up as Mate on the Erebus in 1845.
+– Couch was appointed as a mate on the Erebus on the Franklin Expedition in 1845.

-– Edward passed his Lieutenant’s exam shortly before Erebus sailed.
-He was eventually promoted to Lieutenant on 24 May 1847.
+– He passed his lieutenant’s exam on 5 May 1845, shortly before Erebus sailed, and he was eventually promoted to lieutenant on 24 May 1847.

 This is an interesting account of a lawsuit that took place to determine if it was Edward or his father James who had died first, to settle the inheritance of both men.
-Unfortunately, the author uses Battersby as her source for Couch’s service record.
+The author used Battersby as her source for Couch’s service record.

 Another Edward Couch: